 Baking soda is a staple for every household.
-It is a versatile product that you can use for yourself, your home, and for your garden too.
+It is a versatile product that you can use for yourself, your home, and your garden too.
 Yes, baking soda can be your magic wand in the garden.
-Baking soda, instead of the synthetic chemicals, is a safer and cheaper way to take care of your garden.
-Mentioned below are a few ways how baking soda is used in the garden.
+Baking soda, instead of synthetic chemicals, is a safer and cheaper way to take care of your garden.
+Mentioned below are a few ways how baking soda can be utilized in your in-home garden.

 - Use as a pesticide – you can make a safe and effective pesticide with baking soda.
 All you have to do is mix a tablespoon of olive oil, two tablespoons of baking soda and a couple drops of liquid soap in a gallon of water.
 Put it in a spray container and apply gently to your garden every three days.
 It will definitely keep the bugs away!